Linear systems with neural network nonlinearities: Improved stability analysis via acausal Zames-Falb multipliers: NN description using IQCs

 Then $\tilde{\phi}^i \in \slope[\mu^i,\nu^i] \cap \mathrm{sec}[\alpha^i,\beta^i]$. \end{lemma}

 Let us summarize what we have established.
-We transformed the neural net $\text{NN}$ and system $\text{G}$ with steady state~$x_*$ to an alternative description $\widetilde{\text{NN}}$ and $\widetilde{\text{G}}$ with steady state~$0$ at the cost of introducing the shifted and no longer repeated nonlinearities $\tilde{\phi}$.
-Then, we showed how given a box constraint on $\tilde{v}_k^1$, it is possible to compute local slope and sector bounds for $\tilde{\phi}$.
+We transformed the neural net $\text{NN}$ and system $\text{G}$ with steady state~$(x_*,u_*,y_*)$ to an alternative description $\widetilde{\text{NN}}$ and $\widetilde{\text{G}}$ with steady state~$(0,0,0)$ at the cost of introducing the shifted and no longer repeated nonlinearities $\tilde{\phi}$.
+Then, we isolated the nonlinearity and finally, we showed how given a box constraint on $\tilde{v}_k^1$, it is possible to compute local slope and sector bounds for $\tilde{\phi}$.
 The last ingredient which is missing to derive our main result are IQCs for the shifted nonlinearity~$\tilde{\phi}$.